-Decline of the Qing Dynasty
+The Decline of the Qing Dynasty

-With the rapid improvement of European technology following the first industrial revolution at the end of the 1700s, Europeans were able to easily defeat the Qing army and navy in the 1800s, thereby wrestling control of the trading ports.
+With the rapid improvement of European technology following the first industrial revolution at the end of the 1700s, Europeans were able to easily defeat the Qing army and navy in the 1800s, thereby wresting control of the trading ports.
 Towards the end of the 19th century, the Japanese experienced a remarkably fast modernization phase which enabled them to successfully attack the Qing Empire and occupy their territories as colonies.

-Just as the preceding Yuan and Ming Empires, the Qing Dynasty’s decline was marked by wars, rebellions, famines, natural disasters and invasions.
-These wars, rebellions and other conflicts led to the deaths of many people and caused massive damage to the economy.
+Just as the preceding Yuan and Ming Empires, the Qing Dynasty’s decline was marked by wars, rebellions, famines, natural disasters, and invasions.
+These wars, rebellions, and other conflicts led to the deaths of many people and caused massive damage to the economy.
 Rebellions were mainly instigated by the poor and unemployed who hoped to overthrow the government and expel or kill foreigners whom they believed to be the cause of all their woes.

-The Qing Dynasty finally ended in 1912 following with bloodless coup of the Wuchang Uprising that installed Sun Yatsen as the first president.
+The Qing Dynasty finally ended in 1912 following by a bloodless coup of the Wuchang Uprising that installed Sun Yatsen as the first president.
 With his capital in Nanjing, Sun Yatsen tried to implement a republican constitution but this failed.
 He later stepped down and allowed Qing general Yuan to take over as president.